prathibaleri20/prathibaleri20/README.md

 ### ☕ Fun Fact:
-> I believe great tech should be **simple, helpful, and human**.
+> I believe great tech should be **simple, helpful **.
 And I love coding with music 🎵 and coffee ☕!